 "I think the Web is a very good forum for Muslims getting in touch with each other and I don't think anyone seeks to become the Fatwa clearinghouse of the internet," she says.
 "We just want to have a place where Muslims can talk to each other and feel good about their Deen"

-Taha Ghayyur is National Coordinator of Young Muslims Canada, and the brains behind Friday Nasihah, a weekly e-mail list featuring short tidbits on Islam aimed at young Muslims.
+Taha Ghayyur is a youth activist in Canada and the brains behind Friday Nasihah, a weekly e-mail list featuring short tidbits on Islam aimed at young Muslims.

 "It's one of the only lists that has commentary on the Quran itself, not just the verses, so it gives you a deep insight into the message of the Quran?which a lot of people have left behind these days," says the 19-year-old in an interview with Sound Vision.